 Dear community, I’m grateful for you.
 As we’re facing hard truths about our care crisis, we’re here together, and I appreciate that.
 I’ll keep saying it: connection is medicine.
 I love reading your responses to my email and seeing what’s on the

 Care, Climate, COVID-19 Relief and a people-centered democracy This election season, voters across the country made their voices loud and clear electing Joe Biden and Kamala Harris.
 In Minnesota, a

 “Minnesota has come through tough economic times before, including the last recession, by pulling together and requiring the wealthiest corporations and individuals to pay their fair share in taxes,” said Elianne Farhat, executive director of TakeAction Minnesota.
 “We can get through this and come out stronger, but the days of Republicans passing trillions of dollars in tax cuts for the richest 1% need to end.
 We deserve a government in Minnesota that’s working for the people, and that starts with a fair tax system.”

 On Saturday, April 25 from 12-4 p.m., take action online for the workers giving us life during this pandemic.
-While a small group of Minnesotans protests at the Governor’s residence, let’s rise and stand in solidarity with workers across industries that are on the front-lines of this crisis and giving us life.
-As Minnesotans, we
+While a small group of Minnesotans protests at the Governor’s residence,

 No matter who we are, what we look like, or how much money we have, every person deserves access to affordable medicine.
 Whether it’s a vaccine or treatment for COVID-19, insulin, or chemotherapy, we’re all at risk when we can’t get the medicine we need.